 Ashtanga Yoga is traditionally taught as a daily practice.
-Although we honor that not everyone can make this commitment we do want to give you a fair sense of the tradition and we realize that this is hard to do by just dropping into class one time.
-For this reason we ask all beginners, those new to Mysore-Style Ashtanga Yoga, to commit for one month, at a a significantly reduced rate.
-This will allow new students to learn the foundations of the practice, slowly and methodically, in way that most suits their unique capabilities, as well as give us, as teachers, a chance to get to know you so we can offer optimal support.
+Although we honor that not everyone can make this commitment we do want to give you a fair sense of the tradition and we realize that this is hard to do by just dropping in for a one time class.
+For this reason we ask all those new to Ashtanga Yoga to commit for one month of practice.
+This will allow new students to learn the foundations of the practice, slowly and methodically.

 What You Can Expect on Your First Day